CLOSER-Cohorts/archivist-utilities/README.md

  - Variable name
  - Topic id

-The headers are not case sensitive, i.e. a column called 'dataset prefix' instead of 'Dataset Prefix' is acceptable.
+The headers are not case sensitive, i.e. a column called 'dataset prefix' instead of 'Dataset prefix' is acceptable.

 A separate tv text file will be created for each unique dataset prefix value in the 'QV and TV Mappings' worksheet in the input Excel file.